vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 one or they quit by pressing `Ctrl-C`.

 Finally, we can now call the `generate_shape()` function and pass in the details for the `ShapeOptions` configuration struct.
-Notice that this syntax is reminiscent of Python's named arguments.
+If you are familiar with Python, this syntax is reminiscent of Python's named arguments.

 The updated source code for `geo.v` is therefore: